-The Okavango Delta which includes the Moremi Game Reserve and Chiefs Island, is one of the most incredible wilderness areas in Africa.
+The Okavango Delta which includes the Moremi Game Reserve and Chiefs Island is one of the most incredible wilderness areas in Africa.
 It is also one of the largest inland delta systems in the world.

 Each year, water from the highlands of Angola flows down through Namibia via the Okavango River and floods the Delta.
 This creates a unique wetland area which sustains a huge diversity of fauna and flora.
 The water channels, lagoons, islands and wide, grassy floodplains are host to an incredible variety of animals and birds.

 Guests are usually flown in to the camps and lodges by light aircraft.
 When there, they are given the opportunity to do a range of activities including mokoro (canoe) excursions, motor-boating, island walks, fishing and guided game drives.
-The activites all depend on the water levels and season.
+The activities all depend on the water levels and season.
 The Okavango Delta was inscribed on the World Heritage List in 2014.

-The Linyanti is similar to the Okavango Delta with its sparkling papyrus lined waterways, extensive reed banks, palm islands and towering riverine forest.
-It is situated in the north of Botswana, west of the Chobe National Park and includes the Savute Channel and the Linyanti River.
+The Linyanti is similar to the Okavango Delta with its sparkling papyrus lined waterways, extensive reed banks, palm islands, and towering riverine forest.
+It is situated in the north of Botswana, west of the Chobe National Park, and includes the Savute Channel and the Linyanti River.

 The Central Kalahari

 The Kalahari Desert is the largest unbroken stretch of sand in the world and at its core is the Central Kalahari Game reserve.
 This area is home to a fascinating spectrum of very different plants and animals that have successfully adapted to living in this harsh environment.
-Here you will find rhino, black-maned lion, desert-adapted elephants as well as giraffe, cheetahs, hyenas and wild dog.
-Its diverse wildlife and unique scenery offers an amazing contrast to the rest of the country.
+Here you will find rhino, black-maned lion, desert-adapted elephants as well as giraffe, cheetahs, hyenas, and wild dog.
+Its diverse wildlife and unique scenery offer an amazing contrast to the rest of the country.

-It is home to the San People who are hunter – gatherers and who have adapted to their harsh environment by honing their incredible hunting and survival skills.
+It is home to the San People who are hunter-gatherers and who have adapted to their harsh environment by honing their incredible hunting and survival skills.
 There are excellent lodges and camps in this area where you can enjoy game drives in open 4×4 vehicles, bird watching and guided bush walks with the San Bushmen.